-The Best Parathyroid Surgeons in the World: Jim Norman, Deva Boone, Jamie Mitchell, Kevin Parrack, Dan Ruan, Tobias Carling, and Drew Rhodes.
+The Best Parathyroid Surgeons in the World: Jim Norman, Jamie Mitchell, Kevin Parrack, Dan Ruan, Tobias Carling, Hyun Suh, Drew Rhodes, and Luke Watkins.

-The seven surgeons at the Norman Parathyroid Center have more experience with parathyroid disease and parathyroid surgery than anyone else.
+The eight surgeons at the Norman Parathyroid Center have more experience with parathyroid disease and parathyroid surgery than anyone else.
 All of our surgeons have dedicated their surgical careers to one disease: hyperparathyroidism.
 All trained at the best surgical centers and all are members of all the most important societies.
 Seven of the 8 were the chief of endocrine surgery at a major US University (e.g., Harvard, Yale, Cleveland Clinic) before they joined our team.
 All have been chosen as "top doctors" and "top surgeons" numerous times.
 This is all we do, and we perform parathyroid surgery different than all other surgeons in the world, including the fact that every operation has at least two of the best surgeons checking each gland.
 No other surgeons go through the steps we take to attain the highest level of care which is why we perform about 80 parathyroid operations per week, about 10% of all in the US.
 Treating patients like a member of our own family is always our number 1 goal, and our promise to you.
 A short bio of each surgeon is below.

 You Can Have the Worlds Most Experienced Parathyroid Surgeons Perform Your Parathyroid Surgery